Skip to main content

 But, what if we could flip the script?

 Enter the IUCN Green List: A revolutionary approach that celebrates species recovery and ecological functionality, showcasing the positive power of conservation efforts.
-Unlike the Red List, which assesses species’ extinction risk, the Green List looks at the recovery of species’ populations and measuring their conservation success.
+Unlike the Red List, which assesses species’ extinction risk, the Green List looks at the recovery of species’ populations and measures their conservation success.

-Red light, green light: Assessing rhino recovery in a new way
+Red light, green light: assessing rhino recovery in a new way

 Black rhinos (Diceros bicornis), classified as Critically Endangered on the IUCN Red List, saw their population plummet from 100,000 to less than 2,400 in the mid-20th century due to hunting, poaching, and habitat loss.
 While often portrayed melancholically to promote conservation, a new study in the African Journal of Wildlife Research, co-authored by WWF-KAZA's Mike Knight, helps inform the formal Green Status of black rhinos, which will launch in October 2024.
 The evaluation includes whether the species is present, viable, and performing its ecological functions in all parts of its range.
 The study highlights the recovery progress of black rhinos and emphasizes the importance of ongoing conservation initiatives.